skilesare/droute/pm/user_stories_droute.md

 10. AA DepDev IWT have what I pay for message delivery to be predictable STI am not surprised by unexpected expenses.

-11. AA AppDev ITW know who is using my event notifications STI can understand the importance of my application.

-Status: Started

 12. AA AppDev IWT encrypt my event information STI keep my users information safely.